|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The physical plant site plan covers an area of 114 m X 114 m which is about one standard city block.
 This real estate parcel must be bordered by perimeter public roads, each at least 20 m wide.
-Much of the space under the four perimeter roads is occupied by district heating pipe mains.
+Much of the space under the four perimeter roads is dedicated to district heating pipe mains.

-On the site plan the triangles at the corners of the nuclear building are the sstairwells.
+On the site plan the triangles at the corners of the nuclear island are the stairwells.
 The blue octagons at the site corners are cooling towers built over buried water tanks.
-The black rectangles around the site perimeter are steam generator/turbogenerator halls each of which contains steam generator(s), one 37.5 MWe turbogenerator and associated condenser and a nitrate salt pump.
+The black rectangles around the site perimeter are steam generator/turbogenerator halls each of which contains steam generator(s), one 37.5 MWe turbogenerator and associated condenser, nitrate salt circulation pump and HTF circulation pump.
 Significant amounts of space in the turbogenerator halls must be reserved for district heating water pipes.

 The liquid sodium pool cover gas is the inert gas argon which will not chemically react with either the liquid sodium or steel.
 The argon pressure is maintained at one atmosphere by argon filled bladders that are surrounded by air at atmospheric pressure.
+As the argon over the sodium pool expands argon flows into the bladders via gas coolers.
 This simple argon pressure control system does not require AC power.
 Fail safe argon space pressure control is essential for FNR enclosure structural integrity.